mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 specified below.
 The option can contain one or more IP addresses of QUIC-based proxy servers.
 All of the addresses share the same Lifetime value.
 If it is desirable to have different Lifetime values, multiple options can be used.

+[TODO: decide whether we need a lifetime here. the current intention is to return IP address(es), this means there might not be a need for name resolution.
+In that case the lifetime can help indicating the validity period of the information.
+In case the DHCP options returns domain names then a resource record for the name reslution will contain TTL value per record. hecne, in that case the lifetime information will be reduncdant.]

+[TODO: will the DHCP option only include IP addresses?]

 ~~~~~
                     0                             1